Please contact the appropriate library personnel with questions regarding any of these services.

-Not sure what we can teach, or how long a topic may take?
-A librarian can visit your class to instruct students on a wide variety of topics, ranging from simply accessing our resources to more in-depth discussion of information skills and concepts.
-Check out the Library Instruction Menu to see our most popular instruction options.
+Not sure what we can teach your students?
+A librarian can visit your class to provide instruction on a variety of topics, ranging from accessing library resources and exploring advanced search techniques, to more in-depth discussion and analysis of information sources and their usefulness and/or appropriateness.
+Review the Library Instruction Menu for an array of options.

 Following is a list of the rooms/spaces available for use in the library.
-Once you have determined which space will work best for your class or meeting, please contact Donna Flatt (unless otherwise noted) to check for availability and to reserve the room*.
+Once you have determined which space will work best for your class or meeting, please contact Maridyth Spore (x2372) in the Registrar's Office (unless otherwise noted) to check for availability and to reserve the room*.
 (You may also view and/or add the room scheduling calendars to your Outlook).

 Location: 1st floor of library, NW corner